How to get funding for your small business idea in Nigeria

 One of the easiest and most practical ways to raise funding for a small business is through your own personal savings.

 This method is very effective for micro businesses with need for little startup funds.
+And for entrepreneurs seeking to bootstrap their business.

 The good thing about personal savings is that it doesn’t come with a lot of drawbacks.
 For example, you won’t risk giving out a large part of your business to someone else as equity or having to think about how you will repay the debt.